 Our current students

-Jo Johnson, Minister of State for Universities and Science, has confirmed that there will be no immediate changes to the immigration status of EU students.
+Sam Gyimah, Minister of State for Universities, Science, Research and Innovation has confirmed that there will be no immediate changes to the immigration status of EU students.
 The UK’s vote to leave the EU will not lead to any immediate change to the tuition fees paid by current EU students studying at UK universities – EU students will continue to be entitled to pay the same fees as UK students for the duration of their study (visit our fees section for more information).

 As of 21 April 2017, the Department for Education released a statement announcing: